You can manage the following Azure resources in Commander.

 With managed storage, Azure automatically manages the availability of disks to provide data redundancy and fault tolerance, so that you don't need to create and manage storage accounts.
 Managed Disks may not be available in all regions.
 It's similar to AWS storage, where you can select between SSD and HDD disks.
 The managed storage account can't be assigned a Commander storage tier.

 With unmanaged storage, you must create and manage storage accounts yourself.
 It's analogous to vCenter datastores.
-Because Azure provides more than six types of unmanaged storage account, you need to decide how best to map storage accounts to Commander's six storage tiers.
 By default, all unmanaged storage accounts are assigned storage tier 1.
 See also Set Storage Tiers.

 An Azure VM may use storage that spans multiple resource groups, but not multiple regions.